-Perennial Hibiscus, Rose Mallow
+Perennial Hibiscus, Rose-Mallow

-Native to Texas, New Mexico, Mexico.
-Among finest textured and most billowy looking of all ornamental ...
+Native to Texas, New Mexico, and Mexico.
+Among the finest textured and most billowy of all ornamental ...

 Deciduous shrub from eastern Asia.
 Grows to 10–12 ft. tall and 6 ft. wide.
 Upright and compact w...

 Native to Texas and New Mexico.
 Grows to 2–3 ft. tall and 1 1/2 ft. wide.
 Blooms heavily, bearin...